kesteckb/COMSM-SEGP/Evaluation/README.md

 #### Observations

 The type of observation we undertook was direct observation in a controlled environment.
-For our design (a game-like application played in short sessions), a controlled environment would not be too different from activity in a field.
+For our design (a game-like application played in short sessions), a controlled environment would not be too different from activity in the field.
 Direct observation was chosen over indirect observation as we found it to be more efficient to note down details during the process rather than capturing the process automatically and analysing for data later.
 We also did not have the human resources or time to record many tests.
 This might have limited our data collection in that some details might have been missed by the observer.

 This method of evaluation was especially useful near the beginning of our sprints, as the open-ended nature of the participant's interaction with our prototype allowed us to gather information we did not previously consider regarding our design.
 However, the data collected using this technique is largely qualitative instead of quantitative, so the importance of certain design choices may not be exactly as we interpreted (for example, something that bothered one participant might not be as big of a problem to most of our target users).